 Use two feet spaces from the start line to determine the position of the first pedal and three feet from the line to determine the second pedal.

 There is no rule as to the exact spacing of the pedals but this is a great guideline that allows for good positioning in the set position.

 It will come down to where you feel most comfortable, but bare in mind, if your feet are too far away from the start line then you will struggle to generate power.

 Likewise, if your feet are too close, you're likely to stumble onto your face!
 So if in doubt, use the guidelines i've suggested.

 Once you are more experienced you can start making adjustments if you feel it is necessary.

 Make sure the blocks are firmly located into the track as you don't want them to move once you push off the pedals during the race.

 As a guideline, use a 45 degree angle for the first pedal and 55 degree for the second.
-But again test it out during training to see what best suits you.

 This will allow you to have the same setup every time during your training and competitions.